Public-Health-Scotland/duckdb_guide/README.md

 - You can exit duckdb using .exit or simply closing the window

 ### Extensions
+- If you will read csv files, it is not mandatory to install the other extensions.
 - The httpfs extension allows you to read and write remote files over HTTP(S) and S3 `INSTALL httpfs;`
 `LOAD httpfs;`